Enteropathic Arthritis Enteropathic Arthropathies

 Potential risk factors for arthritis in patients with IBD include active bowel disease, family history of IBD, appendectomy, cigarette smoking and the presence of other extra-intestinal manifestations, such as erythema nodosum or pyoderma gangrenosum.

-Joint involvement may present before, simultaneously or after the diagnosis of IBD.
+Joint symptoms may present before, simultaneously or after the diagnosis of IBD.
+Symptoms include:

 - Axial arthritis (spondylitis and sacroiliitis) associated with IBD: